abhinavchadaga/lyric-finder/README.md

 # Lyric-Finder

-This project allows a user to enter a song lyric and display a list of songs that contain that lyric.
+Lyric-Finder is a full-stack web application that allows users to search for songs containing a particular lyric.

-The frontend is written in React and TypeScript and uses the [Mantine](https://mantine.dev) component library.
+The front end is written in React and TypeScript and uses the [Mantine](https://mantine.dev/getting-started/) component library.

 The backend is written in C++20 and CUDA and is built using CMake.
 The application is served using the [oat++](https://oatpp.io) web framework.

 The underlying database of songs was scraped from [lyricsdepot](http://www.lyricsdepot.com) using ScraPy + some additional postprocessing.
-It's stored as a json lines file and loaded in as an in-memory database.
+It's stored as a JSON lines file and loaded into an in-memory database.
 The database contains 300,000+ songs.

 ## Demo